 I can still smell that very store on the way to Aunt Minnie’s house on that little two-lane road and see the images of it in my mind but what I remember the most are the soft-drink machine sitting on the floor.
 Dad would always give us a dime and we would feed the machine sliding our treat through a few channels pulling our drink up through the gate that released it after paying for it and I do remember Dad helping me because I was too little.

 After watching me nearly finish my pizza, the dogs can’t stand it.
-“It’s mine” I said but I still had a piece of crust left and I think they knew what was coming because they would look at me and at the crust and back at me.
-I know it’s also wrong to feed them human food and I know I’m making the problem worse and the drama continues.
+“It’s mine,” I said, but I still had a piece of crust left, and I think they knew what was coming because they would look at me and at the crust and then back at me.
+I know it’s also wrong to feed them human food, and I know I’m making the problem worse, and the drama continues.

 Sitting in the back seat of the 61 Bel-Air, Diane and I had our most coveted treasure.
 We had an ice-cold, super sweet, and delicious bottle of Choc-ola.
 We ran to the car before Mom and Dad, bopping with joy.
 Each of us putting out thumb over the opening of the bottle to shake it because of its settled chocolate, drinking it in nearly a few swallows, and then it was over… or was it?

 After my pizza was gone, and my soft-drink was finished, the looks from the dogs never stopped because there was one piece of crust still on the plate, so they knew there was a chance.